linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 3/Week 3 Cyclical Industries (and Advanced Forecasting).md

 Today

-- Industry analysis for cyclical companies
+- Industry analysis for [[Week 3 Cyclical Industries (and Advanced Forecasting)|cyclical]] companies
 	 - Important and classic industries
 - Cyclicality poses problems when forecasting
-- While cyclical industries are special, the underlying forecasting problems are more broadly relevant
+- While [[Week 3 Cyclical Industries (and Advanced Forecasting)|cyclical]] industries are special,  the underlying forecasting problems are more broadly relevant
 	 - Base‐year fixation or issues with trend extrapolation arise all the time
 	 - Market sentiment cycles & bull/bear markets
 	 - Terminal value in your model